davebeyer/scenescape-doc/SceneScapeScripts.md

 ## Example 2 - A Story of a Cowboy.

-Note that on this "simple" stage, which shows only one video or photo element at a time, the parent video element is initially hidden while the first two photos are being shown, so is only used for its audio during that portion of the scene.
+Note that on this "show" stage, which shows only one video or photo element at a time, the parent video element is initially hidden while the first two photos are being shown, so is only used for its audio during that portion of the scene.
 At 18 seconds into the scene, a gap